vdespa/automation-with-postman-course/course-notes.md

 #### 🆘 Troubleshooting

-- if you can't get a status 200 OK reply from the sever when trying the Status endpoint, check the following:
+- if you can't get a status 200 OK reply from the server when trying the Status endpoint, check the following:
 - ensure you are on postman.com
 - if the error persists, [submit an issue](https://github.com/vdespa/automation-with-postman-course/issues/new) and add as many details as possible, including screenshots of any errors that appear.